1jour1vin

 Guide Hachette des vins

-The majesty of the neo-Palladian architecture of its château makes this estate a truly extraordinary place.
-This is also (and above all) true of the wine, which the 2009 vintage could only enhance even further.
-And here we are in the presence of THE Margaux: a blend of 87% Cabernet Sauvignon, 10% Merlot, 1.5% Cabernet Franc and 1.5% Petit Verdot, with absolute elegance from start to finish.
-In fact, all the delicacy of Margaux is expressed in the deep, dense, complex and very fresh bouquet, a refined combination of spices (pepper), fresh fruit (blackcurrant, black cherry), floral (violet) and menthol notes.
-Smooth, round, generous and sensual on the attack, the palate gradually builds in power without ever losing its elegance.
-Caressing tannins, aromatic purity, exceptional length, unexpected freshness: the combination of a great vintage and perfectly mastered winemaking has produced a great, a very great Bordeaux.
+The majesty of the Neo-Palladian architecture of its château makes this estate a truly extraordinary place.
+This is also—and above all—true of the wine, which the 2009 vintage could only enhance even further.
+And here we are in the presence of THE Margaux: a blend of 87% Cabernet Sauvignon, 10% Merlot, 1.5% Cabernet Franc, and 1.5% Petit Verdot, displaying absolute elegance from start to finish.
+Indeed, all the delicacy of Margaux is expressed in the deep, dense, complex, and wonderfully fresh bouquet—a refined blend of spices (pepper), fresh fruit (blackcurrant, black cherry), floral notes (violet), and menthol.
+Smooth, round, generous, and sensual on the palate, the wine gradually builds in intensity without ever losing its elegance.
+Caressing tannins, aromatic purity, exceptional length, and unexpected freshness: the combination of a great vintage and perfectly mastered winemaking has produced a great—a truly great—Bordeaux.
 Needless to say, waiting for it is an absolute must..

 About the estate: